KonstantinBabichev/atlas/README.md

     * [how-to-handle-gulp-watch-errors-with-plumber](http://cameronspear.com/blog/how-to-handle-gulp-watch-errors-with-plumber)
 12. research [gulp-task-listing](https://www.npmjs.org/package/gulp-task-listing)
 13. Error sounds/messages

-## Bugs to fix
-1. I wanted to have the styles.scss file live in the main folder, but it caused errors
-    * to do: decide .scss final locations (this isn't talked about in Google's structure doc)
-    * can finding sub-folder's .scss be done dynamically?
-2. gulp 'serve' needs to be written better, getting an eslint error
+14. BUG: gulp 'serve' needs to be written better, getting an eslint error
-3. Can I get compass to auto-include all .scss files without adding them to the main (styles.scss)?
+15. Can I get compass to auto-include all .scss files without adding them to the main (styles.scss)?
+    * this means just adding a component would auto-add the scss file to an import for main styles

 ## Bugs that were fixed, and how
 1. When trying to use Gulp's built-in **gulp-watch** to track eslint I'm getting ```Error: EMFILE, too many open files```